Belozerovmi/NOVO-PHP-VERSION-/README.md

 >>(if you encounter errors related to broken CSS, I recommend refreshing the site page with the Shift key pressed (i.e., clearing the browser cache).
 >
 >
 >>Open the website to verify your password and log in to it config.inc.php , he's the "password".
-Or there is no parrol, then in login.php and register.php my way to connect to PDO is to install half a page, just quotes, example: $pdo = new PDO('mysql:host=localhost;dbname=novo', 'root', ");
+Or there is no password, then in login.php and register.php my way to connect to PDO is to install half a page, just quotes, example: $pdo = new PDO('mysql:host=localhost;dbname=novo', 'root', ");